W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ²You are perfectly safe as long as you are completely unconcerned about your readiness, but maintain a consistent trust in my readiness.
 ³If your miracle working inclinations are not functioning properly, miracle working inclinations not functioning properly is always because fear has intruded on your right-mindedness and has turned your right-mindedness upside down.
 ⁴All forms of not-right-mindedness are the result of refusal to accept the Atonement for yourself.
-⁵If you do accept the Atonement, you are in a position to recognise that those who need healing are simply those who have not realised that right-mindedness *is* healing.
+⁵If you do accept the Atonement, you are in a position to recognize that those who need healing are simply those who have not realized that right-mindedness *is* healing.
 :::

 ::: details Simplified